Commercial Fire Sprinkler System Cost Overview

 Example:

-Installing a sprinkler system for an office space of 10,000 square feet in Texas could cost anywhere from $35,000 to $40,000.
-However, if you're protecting a high-hazard storage facilities in California, the cost could increase to $90,000.
+Installing a sprinkler system in a 10,000-square-foot office in Texas could cost anywhere from $35,000 to $40,000.
+Protect a high-hazard storage facility in California, though, and the cost can climb to $90,000 or more.

 Pro tip: Use the commercial fire sprinkler cost calculator to enter the specifications of your building and receive an estimate that is tailored to your needs before requesting estimates.

 What about fire alarm systems?
-How much do they cost to install in 2025?
+How much do they cost to install in 2026?

 What really drives up or down your fire alarm installation cost?